-- Administration of Emergency Food & Shelter Program (FEMA) monies which provides one-time eviction prevention assistance to residents unable to meet their monthly rental obligations for various reasons. - Maintain current listing of rental property in town to assist those seeking housing.
+- Administration of the Uniform Relocation Assistance Act. - Administration of Emergency Food & Shelter Program (FEMA) monies which provides one-time eviction/foreclosure prevention assistance to residents unable to meet their monthly rental/mortgage obligations for various reasons. - Maintain current listing of rental property in town to assist those seeking housing.